 When I contacted support via the live chat feature to find out more about retention periods, I was connected with a knowledgeable, friendly customer support member who walked me through the set up.
 I was sent a full transcript of the conversation once the chat ended, which proved useful when I needed to refer back to it a few days later.

 Costly, but Worth It

 Unlike some other popular cloud storage solutions, Box offers both a free plan and a free trial period for paid plans.
 Box has two individual plans and four business plans, with the cheapest personal plan starting at $31.50 per month.
 Plans can be purchased monthly or annually, but you’ll save drastically by choosing the annual option.

 Box’s individual plans include the free plan, and two paid plans called Personal Pro and Business Starter (which is best suited for a team).
-Business plans are priced per month/per user, and start at $0.
+Business plans are priced per month/per user.
 There’s a three user minimum (there doesn’t appear to be an upper limit on the number of users allowed) and these plans do fall on the pricey side.